-Indians attacked nearly half the towns in New England, but it was all over after 14 months of fighting.
+Native Americans attacked nearly half the towns in New England, but it was all over after 14 months of fighting.
 Philip was dead, his head displayed in Plymouth Colony for 20 years.
-As many as a thousand Indians were sold into slavery, and 5,000 were killed in battle, of sickness or starvation.
+As many as a thousand indigenous people were sold into slavery, and 5,000 were killed in battle, of sickness or starvation.
 Another 2,000 fled west or north.
-At the outset of the war, Indians comprised 30 percent of New England’s population; by the end, they were down to 15 percent.
+At the outset of the war, Native Americans comprised 30 percent of New England’s population; by the end, they were down to 15 percent.

 King Philip’s War devastated New England.
 Plymouth Colony lost 8 percent of its adult male population.
 Compare that to the Civil War, in which less than 5 percent of the country’s men died.

 The New England economy suffered, and it would take a century before per capita income rose to its level before the war.